Jack Epps Jr.: Later success

-After completing seven unproduced screenplays together, Epps Jr. and Cash produced Top Gun.
-This film went on to become the number-one worldwide box office hit in 1986.
 After this, they quickly wrote other screenplays that were produced, including Legal Eagles and The Secret of My Success.
 Epps has co-authored over 25 screenplays and eight motion pictures that he produced well into the following decade, including Turner & Hooch, Dick Tracy, and Anaconda.
 He wrote for some of the most successful actors in the industry including Tom Cruise, Robert Redford, Tom Hanks, Warren Beatty and others.